jqhoogland/rationalia-starter/LW/Concepts/Solomonoff Induction.md

 *   Starting with all possible hypotheses (sequences) as represented by computer programs (that generate those sequences), weighted by their simplicity (2^-^**^n^**, where **n** is the program length);
 *   Discarding those hypotheses that are inconsistent with the data.

-Weighting hypotheses by simplicity, the system automatically incorporates a form of [Occam's razor](https://www.lesswrong.com/tag/occam-s-razor), which is why it has been playfully referred to as *Solomonoff's lightsaber*.
+Weighting hypotheses by simplicity, the system automatically incorporates a form of [[Occam's Razor|Occam's razor]], which is why it has been playfully referred to as *Solomonoff's lightsaber*.

 Solomonoff induction gets off the ground with a solution to the "problem of the priors".
 Suppose that you stand before a universal [prefix Turing machine](http://www.scholarpedia.org/article/Algorithmic_complexity#Prefix_Turing_machine) *U*.
 You are interested in a certain finite output string *y*~0~.
 In particular, you want to know the probability that *U* will produce the output *y*~0~ given a random input tape.
 This probability is the **Solomonoff** ***a priori*** **probability** of *y*~0~.